-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 have experienced personal success this year (2020 data) have experienced personal success this year (2022 data) have experienced personal success this year Chronic Absenteeism Rate 2.6% (2020 data) 0% (2021 data) 2.5% or less
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 have experienced personal success this year (2020 data) have experienced personal success this year (2022 data) 84% or more of students feel like they have experienced personal success this year (2023 data) have experienced personal success this year Chronic Absenteeism Rate 2.6% (2020 data) 0% (2021 data) 18.6% (2022 data) 2.5% or less

-Action # Title Description Total Funds Contributing 3.1 RA LCAP Action 4 Expand academic course schedule options by way of providing a College Program with concurrent enrollment offerings for Juniors and Seniors.
-Yes 3.2 RA LCAP Action 5 Provide college, financial aid, and academic advising/monitoring.
-No 3.3 RA LCAP Action 6 Provide college admission curriculum and annual college tours.
-No 3.4 RA LCAP Action 8 Provide SAT prep curriculum and subsidize the cost of the SAT for juniors who have a cumulative 3.0 and/or higher and/or juniors who are classified as foster and/or low-income.
-Yes 3.5 RA LCAP Action 9 Provide curriculum and support for students' development of positive character traits, leadership abilities, and physical as well as social emotional health.
+Action # Title Description Total Funds Contributing 3.4 RA LCAP Action 8 \$2,000.00 Yes 3.5 RA LCAP Action 9 Provide curriculum and support for students' development of positive character traits, leadership abilities, and physical as well as social emotional health.
 (Provide time for teachers to develop curriculum and supports.
 Provide Life and Leadership class to all students.
 Purchase materials and equipment as needed.
 Contract with local companies to provide leadership/enrichment programs.
-Provide access to \$60,000.00 Yes
+Provide access to counseling services.
+Provide school activities and celebrations to foster feelings of student accomplishment and pride.) \$100,000.00 Yes 3.7 RA LCAP Action 12 Provide a free breakfast and lunch program. \$40,000.00 Yes 3.8 RA LCAP Action 13 Provide attendance/engagement monitoring and implement systems of support. \$25,000.00 Yes

-Action # Title Description Total Funds Contributing counseling services.
-Provide school activities and celebrations to foster feelings of student accomplishment and pride.)
-3.6 RA LCAP Action 11 Provide increased academic monitoring of EL, foster youth, and low income students and provide academic supports as needed.
-Yes 3.7 RA LCAP Action 12 Provide a free breakfast and lunch program. \$35,000.00 Yes 3.8 RA LCAP Action 13 Provide attendance/engagement monitoring and implement systems of support. \$15,000.00 Yes 3.9 RA LCAP Action 15 Provide Covid-19 safety provisions and equipment needed for oncampus learning. \$16,000.00 No
+Action # Title Description Total Funds Contributing 3.9 RA LCAP Action 15 Provide Covid-19 safety provisions and equipment needed for on- campus learning. \$22,000.00 No

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

-All sophomores and juniors took the PSAT, giving them access to personalized SAT prep and an SAT School Day occurred this spring.
-The school also implemented a week-long enrichment program for the sixth year, after the pandemic inhibited it for the last two years.
-While not the full "Bound programs" of prior years, as the junior class was unable to spend a week in the woods developing character traits with Outward Bound, there is optimism that the program will return to its full offering next year.
+There were no substantive differences in planned actions and actual implementation of these actions.
+All sophmores and juniors took the PSAT, giving them access to personalized SAT prep and an SAT School Day occurred this spring.
+The school also implemented a week-long enrichment program for the seventh year, after the pandemic inhibited it for two years.
+While not the traditional "Bound program" of prior years, as the junior class was unable to spend a week in the woods developing character trains with Outward Bound, they did spend three nights camping with Redwood Academy staff who prepared their best alternative version of Outward Bound's program.
+The senior class did attend Outward Bound in the fall, so more was implemented school wide.
+There is optimism that the Outward Bound program will again be available in Big Basin in the spring, and we will be able to return to their program in the next few years.
+Our school also purchased a license for SecondStep, a social emotional learning curriculum, which was partially implemented.
+Staff also began a multi-year training in MTSS (Multi-Tiered System of Supports).